 How easy would it be for you to tell another man that you miss him?
-How comfortable would it be for you to expose a chink in your emotional armour by reaching out to a mate in a time of need?
+How comfortable would it be for you to expose a chink in your emotional armor by reaching out to a buddy in a time of need?

 The language that we men choose to employ when talking about how we feel needs changing.
 It needs purifying from the damaging aspects of a very narrow and self-destructive idea of what it means to be a man.